-Protected characteristics are: sex, gender reassignment, race (including colour, nationality, and ethnic or national origins), disability, sexual orientation, pregnancy and maternity, marriage and civil partnership, religion or belief or age.
+Protected characteristics are: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation.

 Where similar behaviour is not motivated by one of the protected characteristics recognised in the Equality Act 2010, the matter may be dealt with under the bullying section of this Policy (see below).